alexpevzner/sane-airscan/README.md

 ### Features

-1. Supported input sources (actual list depends of your hardware capabilities):
-* Platen
-* Automatic document feeder in simplex and duplex modes
-* Support for multi-page scan from ADF
+1. Scan from platen and ADF, in duplex and simplex modes, multi-page scan from ADF supported as well.
-2. Supported color modes:
-* RGB24
-* 8-bit gray scale
+2. Color and gray scale modes
 3. Reasonably low memory footprint, achieved by decompressing image received from scanner line-by-line.
 4. The cancel operation is as fast as possible, depending on your hardware.
-5. Scanners are found and configured automatically
+5. Automatic discovery and configuration of the hardware
 6. Manual configuration is also possible, in case zeroconf doesn't work (i.e., computer and scanner are connected to the different subnets)
-7. Network monitoring continues in background, so if client supports it, scanner can be hot plugged.

 ### Compatibility